OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

     End If
 ```
 At this point, if the code has not thrown an exception, you can assume
-that the property is valid, and the code sets the <span sdata="cer"
+that the property is valid, and the code sets the [FormatId](https://msdn.microsoft.com/library/office/documentformat.openxml.customproperties.customdocumentproperty.formatid.aspx) and [Name](https://msdn.microsoft.com/library/office/documentformat.openxml.customproperties.customdocumentproperty.name.aspx) properties of the new custom property.
-target="P:DocumentFormat.OpenXml.CustomProperties.CustomDocumentProperty.FormatId"><span
-class="nolink">FormatId</span></span> and <span sdata="cer"
-target="P:DocumentFormat.OpenXml.CustomProperties.CustomDocumentProperty.Name"><span
-class="nolink">Name</span></span> properties of the new custom property.

 ```csharp
     // Now that you have handled the parameters, start